Gene Snitsky: Brand switches and departure (2007–2008)

 In 2007, Snitsky's character underwent a drastic overhaul and was now portrayed as a psychotic madman with a grotesque appearance.
 To this effect, all of the hair on Snitsky's head and face was shaved off (including his eyebrows), his teeth were colored a dark yellow, and several red marks were placed on his face.
-On the February 6, 2007 edition of ECW on Sci Fi, a vignette introduced the newly changed Snitsky to the viewers and announced him coming to ECW.
+On the February 6, 2007, edition of ECW on Sci Fi, a vignette introduced the newly changed Snitsky to the viewers and announced him coming to ECW.
 Later during the same show, Snitsky debuted and assaulted the ECW World Champion Bobby Lashley.
 This re-established him as a monstrous heel, similar to Kane's unmasked gimmick.
-Over the next several weeks, Snitsky would run into the ring after matches and attack various ECW superstars, including CM Punk, Hardcore Holly Balls Mahoney, and Matt Striker.
+Over the next several weeks, Snitsky would run into the ring after matches and attack various ECW superstars, including CM Punk, Hardcore Holly, Balls Mahoney, and Matt Striker.

 On April 3, 2007, Snitsky faced Holly in a match, which he won.
 After the match, Snitsky wedged Holly's arm in between two steel steps and repeatedly hit the steps with a steel chair, in storyline, breaking Holly's arm.
 Snitsky then began a short feud with Balls Mahoney.
 Then, he would begin another short feud with Rob Van Dam.
 During this feud, Snitsky would suffer his first ECW loss when he was defeated by Van Dam by disqualification.

 On the June 11 edition of Raw, Snitsky was drafted from ECW back to Raw as part of the WWE Draft.
 Snitsky made his return to the brand on the July 9 edition of Raw, defeating Super Crazy.

 Snitsky continued to go undefeated on Raw throughout the summer, having pinfall victories over various wrestlers including Super Crazy, Val Venis, Rory McAllister, and Robbie McAllister.

 On August 20, Snitsky competed in his first one-on-one main-event match since losing to John Cena on Raw in 2005, once again against Cena, which he lost via disqualification when Randy Orton interfered.
 This was Snitsky's first loss since returning to the Raw brand.
 On the September 10 Raw, it was revealed that Snitsky was not Vince McMahon's illegitimate son.
 Snitsky returned on the October 8 Raw, defeating Val Venis, substituting for Santino Marella, who was feuding with Venis.
 On December 3, Snitsky was pinned by Jeff Hardy in an Intercontinental Championship match, his first pinfall loss in the year.
 Snitsky last appeared on WWE television on the November 24, 2008 Raw, losing an Intercontinental Championship tournament match to CM Punk.
 On December 11, 2008, at his request, Snitsky was released from his WWE contract.

+One night return (2023)

+On November 6, 2023, Snitsky made a cameo appearance on Raw backstage with Chelsea Green saying his famous line "It Wasn't My Fault".